A Royal Tradition Sees Prince Harry And Prince William’s Children With Different Surnames, Here’s Why

 So, William’s children will bear the surname of Cambridge and any children Harry and Meghan have will have the surname of Sussex.
 Of course, when these children grow and marry, these surnames may change just as their fathers did when they married.

-While a royal wedding quite often signifies a name change it the couple are gifted a title such as duke or earl, this is not always the case.
+While a royal wedding quite often signifies a name change if the couple is gifted a title such as duke or earl, this is not always the case.
 There are only so many titles available, and when they are used up, royal family members have to wait in line for a title to become available — which usually means the death of a relative, or someone relinquishing the title and passing it on.

 In addition, if you are a royal family member who is lucky enough to be titled Her or His Royal Highness, there is no need for a surname to be used at all.
 However, as the royal website points out, those bearing that title can use the surname of Mountbatten-Windsor if they so chose.

-This means, that although Prince William’s children are currently carrying the surname of Cambridge, they also have the option to remain without a surname or to use Mountbatten-Windsor instead.
+This means that although Prince William’s children are currently carrying the surname of Cambridge, they also have the option to remain without a surname or to use Mountbatten-Windsor instead.